-During this week’s earnings announcement the company revealed that it had not only brought forward the release of its six-core Istanbul processor to June, but wanted to ship eight-core and 12-core processors by early next year.
+During this week’s earnings announcement the company revealed that it had not only brought forward the release of its six-core Istanbul processor to June but wanted to ship eight-core and 12-core processors by early next year.

-However this 12-core beast, known by the oddball codename of âMagny-Coursâ will be built by strapping together a pair of six-core Instanbul chips.
+However this 12-core beast known by the oddball codename of âMagny-Coursâ will be built by strapping together a pair of six-core Instanbul chips.
 The following year AMD expects to shift from a 45nm to 32nm process.

-On the mobile side of the fence, AMD recommitted to its strategy to chase the potentially explosive market for ‘thin and light’ consumer notebooks.
+On the mobile side of the fence AMD recommitted to its strategy to chase the potentially explosive market for ‘thin and light’ consumer notebooks.

-‘ultrathin notebook’ platform â which aims to partner budget-priced silicon with ATI graphics sufficient for 1080p HD video and low-impact ‘casual gaming’ â would move to dual-core by the middle of this year.
+CEO Dirk Meyer said that the company’s Yukon ‘ultrathin notebook’ platform â which aims to partner budget-priced silicon with ATI graphics sufficient for 1080p HD video and low-impact ‘casual gaming’ â would move to dual-core by the middle of this year.

-The double-barrel chip, dubbed Congo, would be offered to notebook manufacturers alongside the single-core Neo
+The double-barrel chip dubbed Congo would be offered to notebook manufacturers alongside the single-core Neo.

-’ processor, which has the exact same market in its sights.
-The processor, and several ‘thin and light’ Ultra-class notebooks from leading brands including Asus and HP are tipped for the spotlight at Taiwan’s Computex trade show in the first week of June.
+This sets AMD on a collision course against Intel’s release of its ‘Ultra‘ processor which has the exact same market in its sights.
+The processor and several ‘thin and light’ Ultra-class notebooks from leading brands including Asus and HP are tipped for the spotlight at Taiwan’s Computex trade show in the first week of June.